sailesh-prasad/Online_Food_Ordering_System/README.md

 ### **4. Deployment:**
 - Containerize the application using Docker to ensure consistency across environments.
-- Test the application thoroughly before deploying to cloud platforms (e.g., AWS, Azure).
+- Test the application thoroughly before deploying to cloud platforms (e.g., Docker).

 ---